NY-funded Hebrew charter school model for expansion of Irish schools in USA

 The Hebrew Language Academy Charter School ("HLA")

 was founded in 2009 and is growing from success to success.
-The school educates a diverse roster of children through the medium of Hebrew and English with the goal of making achievements across subjects while gaining proficiency in Israel
+The school educates a diverse roster of children through the medium of Hebrew and English with the goal of making achievements across subjects while gaining proficiency in Israel's first language.

 to prove that the Gaelscoil is producing an elite of better educated kids who excel at math, English and sciences; and are out-pacing monoglot Irish in the labor market.
 Irish is a boon.